Posts Tagged ‘food’

 Farmer’s daughter’s dilemma

 I’m listening to The Omnivore’s Dilemma by Michael Pollan, mostly as I walk around Cambridge and Boston, and when I’m weeding in the garden.
-(The latter what I’ve taken to doing when I get up in the morning.)
+(The latter being what I’ve taken to doing every morning.)

-I’ve made it through maize, past McDonalds, and into the beef industry.
-Having grown up on an Iowa beef (and corn and soy) farm, I have personal experience with Pollan’s subjects.
+I’ve made it through the maize, past McDonalds, and into the beef industry.
+Having grown up on an Iowa beef (and corn and soy) farm, I have personal experience with Pollan’s topics.
 It seems that the farmers he interviews and what he chooses to include in the book does not always reflect my family’s farm, but that is to be expected.
-It does ring true enough, when it counts.
+It does ring true though, from what I know.
+The problem is, I don’t actually know that much about how my father farms.

 My reaction as I’m listening has mostly been mute awe at the industrialization and commodification of food – and all the ills and boons that come with it.